DK-06/DK-whatsapp-automation/README.md

 # stable version (recomended)
 # first time you must need to scan qr code and then it didn't ask you for scanning the qr code. so that you must need to set the cache
 # In windows, it's located in C:/Users/"system name"/AppData/Local/Google/Chrome/User Data/Default
-# This is link for os user data dir:  https://chromium.googlesource.com/chromium/src.git/+/62.0.3202.58/docs/user_data_dir.md
+# This is link for all os user data dir location:  https://chromium.googlesource.com/chromium/src.git/+/62.0.3202.58/docs/user_data_dir.md
-check it for yours
+#check it for yours

 # set the chromedriver path in that line in python file. driver=webdriver.Chrome(executable_path='path of chromedriver', options=options)
 # set the time in this place(///"hour"///, ///"minute"///). if (time.localtime(time.time()).tm_hour == ///"hour"/// and time.localtime(time.time()).tm_min == ///"minute"///)